Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 Single Output Pad
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following example demonstrates the ivas_xmultisrc plug-in configured for one input and one output.
-A test video pattern is generated by the videotestrc plug-in and passed to the ivas_xmultisrc plug-in.
-Depending on the kernel being used, ivas_xmultisrc uses kernel.json to configure the kernel for processing the input frame before passing it to the fakesink.
+The following example demonstrates the vvas_xmultisrc plug-in configured for one input and one output.
+A test video pattern is generated by the videotestrc plug-in and passed to the vvas_xmultisrc plug-in.
+Depending on the kernel being used, vvas_xmultisrc uses kernel.json to configure the kernel for processing the input frame before passing it to the fakesink.

 .. code-block::

       gst-launch-1.0 videotestsrc
       ! "video/x-raw, width=1280, height=720, format=BGR"
-      ! ivas_xmultisrc kconfig="/root/jsons/<kernel.json>"
+      ! vvas_xmultisrc kconfig="/root/jsons/<kernel.json>"
       ! "video/x-raw, width=640, height=360, format=BGR"
       ! fakesink -v